open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Equipment

-Elite Infantry are armed with a Plasma Rifle and Plasma Grenades.
+Elite Infantry are armed with a Plasma Rifle, Plasma Grenades, and Melee Strike (5).

 1 Elite may exchange their Plasma Rifle with one of the following: